'Big lies' - Pogba denies snubbing Solskjaer and shelving Manchester United contract talks after Liverpool ...

 What has been said?

-On a screenshot of a story headlined "Pogba snubbed Ole Gunnar Solskjaer after Man Utd loss to Liverpool and shelves contract talks", the player has superimposed a message saying "Fake news".
+Posted on top of a screenshot of a story headlined 'Pogba snubbed Ole Gunnar Solskjaer after Man Utd loss to Liverpool and shelves contract talks', the player superimposed a message saying "Fake news".

-The 2018 World Cup winner has frequently been a source of criticism when Man Utd suffer a downturn in form, and has often been linked with a move away from the club he rejoined on a then-world record fee, with his agent Mino Raiola not shy about annoucing his client may move on in the future.
+The 2018 World Cup winner has frequently been a source of criticism when United have suffered a downturn in form, and has often been linked with a move away from the club.

+Indeed, his agent Mino Raiola has never been shy about announcing his client may move on in the future, with the most recent hint coming in September, as the Italian admitted "Turin is still in Pogba's heart".

-That criticism has intensified after the Liverpool embarassment following Pogba's red card, with former Man Utd midfielder Paul Scholes slamming the Frenchman as "disrespectful".
+Criticism of Pogba, who is contracted through to 2022, has intensified after the Liverpool embarrassment, with former United midfielder Paul Scholes labelling the Frenchman "disrespectful".

 Scholes said: "You’d have to think, if Ole’s still a manager there, will we see Pogba again in a United shirt?
 He’s caused mayhem over the last couple of years.
 Everyone knows what a talent he is, everybody trusts him, every manager trusts him, tried to give him his head and let him be the player he’s been.